-Physicians across all specialties who have an interest in OMT will be able to pursue certification with this component, and we are enhancing the process.
+Physicians across all specialties who have an interest in OMT will be able to pursue certification by taking a written exam with content assessing osteopathic principles and practices.

 We also plan to offer options in osteopathic continuous certification.
 In place of the traditional high-stakes recertification exam offered at eight- or 10-year intervals, we are reimagining osteopathic continuous certification as an ongoing process designed to provide relevant content to practitioners at scheduled intervals.

 We are still determining the exact fees.
-We are committed to developing a fee structure that keeps the total cost of certification in line with allopathic certification.
 We believe DOs should not have to pay more to be certified as an osteopathic physician and are committed to keeping costs competitive.

-AOA President William S. Mayo, DO, is convening an initial workgroup with members from the American Academy of Osteopathy, American College of Osteopathic Family Physicians, American Osteopathic Board of Family Physicians, the American Osteopathic Board of Neuromusculoskeletal Medicine, and the AOA to start this process.
+AOA President William S. Mayo, DO, has convened an initial workgroup with members from the American Academy of Osteopathy, American College of Osteopathic Family Physicians, American Osteopathic Board of Family Physicians, the American Osteopathic Board of Neuromusculoskeletal Medicine, and the AOA to start this process.
 Other boards will be included as the process unfolds.
-Further information will be forthcoming in the new year after the group begins to meet.
 Details of the process will be guided by these contributing groups and are not yet confirmed.
-Certifying Board Services will apply our highest psychometric standards and best practice models are actively engaged to assure the validity of new exam content.
+Certifying Board Services will ensure that the highest psychometric standards and best practice models are actively engaged to assure the validity of test development processes.

 We don’t consider it optional.
 Rather, we view this realignment as providing options that DOs want.
 The fast-growing osteopathic profession is increasingly diverse, and DOs train and practice differently.
 The profession is comprised of:

-- those who practice osteopathically, but do not perform OMT; and
+- Those who practice osteopathically, but do not perform OMT.

-By providing options—a specialty exam with a separate osteopathic written exam—we can attract the full range of DOs (as well as MDs) who are interested in practicing osteopathically or just value a strong specialty board exam, conveniently and efficiently administered, and relevant to their practice.
-With options, we allow and encourage those DOs to remain within the osteopathic profession with certification relevant to their practices.
-These new pathways to certification also open the door to MDs seeking quality specialty certification, delivered conveniently and efficiently.
+By providing options, we can attract the full range of DOs who are interested in practicing osteopathically or just value a strong specialty board exam, conveniently and efficiently administered and relevant to their practice.
+With options, we encourage those DOs to remain within the osteopathic medical profession and community.
+We can also provide a certification pathway for MDs, especially those trained in osteopathically-recognized programs, who seek quality specialty certification, delivered conveniently and efficiently.
 Providing options allows us to serve a larger pool of diplomates, embrace all who value osteopathic philosophy, and certify more physicians committed to holistic, patient-centered care.

-Those taking osteopathic content exams will receive a certificate clearly stating that they were board certified with additional osteopathic recognition.
-Physicians can include and explain that specialization in their bios and profiles in provider directories.
+Physicians can include and explain that specialization in their bios and their profiles in provider directories.
 The AOA will work to educate patients, providers, and employers about the meaning of new certification types.

 Osteopathic principles are indeed applicable to all specialties.
-However, DOs who enthusiastically accept and practice these principles may not use osteopathic methods in their practices, and prefer not to continually be tested on knowledge they do not have and skills they do not use.
+However, DOs who enthusiastically accept and practice these principles may not use osteopathic methods in their practices, and prefer not to continually be assessed in this area.

 The AOA is committed to advance the distinctiveness of osteopathic medicine.
 We are funding a multi-year, multi-million dollar campaign to inform and educate the public on our distinctiveness.
 We have significantly increased our investment in osteopathic focused research and enhanced our engagement in and influence on public policy.
 And we are working to expand international recognition of US-trained DOs.
 At the same time, we are responding to the changing health care landscape and the evolving needs of our growing and diverse osteopathic family.
 The goal is to serve all DOs by providing them with a range of tools to achieve their professional goals and to give them opportunities to engage in the osteopathic community.
 More engagement can advance our mission by driving membership in AOA and osteopathic specialty colleges and state societies; increasing participation in osteopathic CME; driving attendance at events; growing support for foundations and COMs, etc.

 Changes for the future do not affect past certifications.
 We will continue to promote the value of AOA certification to employers, health care providers, payers, and patients.
 Providing an opportunity for all physicians licensed in the US to obtain specialty certification through the AOA only strengthens our reputation as a provider of reputable, high-value professional credentials for physicians.

 AOA certification reflects a physician’s commitment to ongoing evidence-based education that results in high-quality, whole-person care.
-It is distinctive because it demonstrates a physician’s dedication to advance the standard of osteopathic focused medical care that improves patient outcomes and satisfaction.
+It is distinctive because it demonstrates a physician’s dedication to advance the standard of osteopathically-focused medical care that improves patient outcomes and satisfaction.
 It is also distinctive because our board exams are written by practicing physicians for practicing physicians.
 For physicians considering AOA and ABMS certification, the determining factors will be how they wish to practice, and which certification “product” offers the best quality, value, convenience and service.
-Why AOA?
-We offer a unique product in the professional association space.
-We are the only national, non-specialty association dedicated to advancing the science and practice of osteopathic medicine.
-Learn more about our member benefits and services.

 Students did not feel like they lacked training.
 Residents who preferred optional osteopathic content told us they would need to refresh their skills, either because they are not training in an osteopathic residency or do not regularly use osteopathic methods.